Essential oils can be toxic to birds as their respiratory system is highly sensitive to the compounds found within them.

 - Tolerance of essential oils specific to, but not limited to, their local environment.

-However, due to birds’ sensitive internal organs, foreign essential oils can be extremely toxic.
+However, due to the bird’s sensitive internal organs, foreign essential oils can be extremely toxic.
 This is also true of ‘local’ essential oils if given in the wrong quantities.

 List Of Essential Oils Toxic To Birds